 If you need a big boost in storage for your Chromebox but need to have SSD speeds, the Samsung T5 drive is one of the best ways to make it happen.
 It uses Samsung's own V-NAND to bring read/write speeds of up to 540MB/s over a USB 3.1 connection, is future-proof with a USB-C port, and isn't much bigger than a credit card.
-You can store and retrieve all of your stuff really fast if that's what you need with capacity from 250GB–2TB.
+You can store and retrieve all of your stuff really fast if that's what you need, and it's available in 1TB and 2TB versions.